Aeronautical Information Service (AIS)

 Requirements to AIS are defined in the Aeronautical Information Service rules, based on the standards of ICAO Annex 15, which specifies the type and amount of information required, as well as the ways of its delivery to the consumer.

-In accordance with the requirements of the ICAO Standards and Recommended Practices, the Air Code of Ukraine, Provisions on the use of the airspace of Ukraine, AIS of Ukraine publishes the aeronautical information in the form of the Integrated Aeronautical Information Package, which includes:
+In accordance with the requirements of the ICAO Standards and Recommended Practices, the Air Code of Ukraine, Provisions on the use of the airspace of Ukraine, AIS of Ukraine publishes the aeronautical information in the form of the Integrated Aeronautical Information Package

 - Aeronautical Information Publication (AIP), including AIP Amendments (AIP AMDT);